AmosLewis/3D_Reconstruction/hw4code/readme.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%
 function F = eightpoint(pts1, pts2, M);

-where pts1 and pts2 are N °¡2 matrices with the first column of each corresponding to coordinates in the first image and the second column corresponding to coordinates in the second image (the format returned by cpselect).
+where pts1 and pts2 are N ¬°√Å2 matrices with the first column of each corresponding to coordinates in the first image and the second column corresponding to coordinates in the second image (the format returned by cpselect).
 M is a scale parameter.
 The 8-point algorithm (discussed in class, and outlined in section 10.1 of Forsyth & Ponce) is arguably the simplest method for estimating the fundamental matrix.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%
 function F = sevenpoint(pts1, pts2, M)

-where pts1 and pts2 are 7 °¡ 2 matrices containing the correspondences and M is the normalizer (use the maximum of the images°Ø height and width), and F is a 3cell array of length either 1 or 3 containing Fundamental matrix/matrices.
+where pts1 and pts2 are 7 ¬°√Å 2 matrices containing the correspondences and M is the normalizer (use the maximum of the images¬°¬Ø height and width), and F is a 3cell array of length either 1 or 3 containing Fundamental matrix/matrices.
 Use M to normalize the point values between [0; 1] and remember to \unnormalize" your computed F afterwards.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%
 function E = essentialMatrix(F, K1, K2)